webqit/webflo/README.md

   }
   ```

-  > Above, you are handling requests for the root URL and allowing others to flow through to step handlers or to the `public` directory.
-(Details ahead.)

-  Response is a JSON (API) response when handler return value is jsonfyable.
-(As above for the root URL.)

-  Or it ends up being rendered and returned as a page response when there is an `index.html` file in the `public` directory that pairs with the route (and when the incoming request matches `text/html` in its `Accept` header).
+  In which case data is either returned as a JSON (API) response, or as a rendered page response where there is an `index.html` file in the `public` directory that pairs with the route.

   ```shell
   my-app